Workshops

 CREATING THEATRE MASKS

-LABORATORY of CREATION and EXPERIMENTATION led by Loïc Nebreda
+LABORATORY of CREATION and EXPERIMENTATION led by Loïc Nebreda, assisted by Isis Hauben,

-Fabrication techniques, approach to acting, creative process and experimentation with voice and sound.
+Fabrication techniques, an approach to acting, the creative process and experiments with voice and sound, and the globality of the figure-costume.

 Working schedule : 9am – 5pm with a one-hour lunch break.The workshop remains open until 7pm.